The Oslo School of Architecture and Design

-Keywords: SOD, radical system change, global warming, calcified complexity, system thinking, industrial design, design agency
+Keywords: SOD, radical system change, global warming, calcified worldview, system thinking, industrial design and design agency

 RSD: Methods & Methodology